 WHO WE ARE

 Artists and scientists alike are focused on exploring the world and trying to understand the universe through introspection, examination and experimentation.
-The differences in perspective and methodology can lead to novel dialogue, new knowledge creation, innovation and social change.
+A diversity of perspectives and methodologies leads to inclusive dialogue, new knowledge creation, community innovation and social change.

-Relational Space facilitates collaborative sessions between artists and scientists to co-create immersive 'Evidence-based art': Immersive installations presented in relation to empirically supported narratives that promote transformational social change.
+Relational Space facilitates collaborative sessions between artists and scientists to co-create immersive 'Evidence-based Art': Immersive installations presented in relation to empirically supported narratives that promote transformational social change.
 We are especially focused on issues that promote justice and equity for disadvantaged/disabled populations and provide community education and growth.

 To build a more just and sustainable world inspired through art and informed by truth.